Sino-Portuguese architecture: Sino-Portuguese history in Phuket

 The old town in Phuket has a history as the center of a tin mining and trading province.
 In the era of Western imperialism, after 1511 (2054 BE), Portuguese settlers came to Phuket and to the trade port of Malacca.
-The settlers brought Western culture with them, as well as science, religion, and their own architectural styles.
+The settlers brought Western culture with them, including their technologies, religion, and their own architectural styles.
 Portuguese settlers employed Chinese workers to build their houses and establishments.
 These structures mixed Portuguese and Chinese art styles together, giving rise to Sino-Portuguese architecture.